mahmudml/Deep-Learning/README.md

-This is folder for Deep Learning.
+This is repository for Deep Learning.